lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 <img width="404" alt="Captura de pantalla 2024-10-24 a las 10 16 25" src="https://github.com/user-attachments/assets/e4862fd2-eae1-41e6-8c5e-eadf5bc9ba81">
 </p>

 The analysis reveals that the classic bike is the most commonly used rideable type for both user groups, indicating a strong preference for this option across the board.
-Conversely, the electric scooter emerges as the least utilized choice for both groups, suggesting limited adoption at this stage.
+Conversely, the electric scooter emerges as the least utilized choice for both groups, taking into account that as said previously it was introduced in August 2024.

-b) In this section, we will explore the duration of rides for both user types.
+b) Moreover, I will explore the duration of rides for both user types.
 Understanding how long each group spends on their rides can provide valuable insights into their riding habits and preferences.

 ```SQL
 SELECT AVG(Formatted_Ride_Length) AS Average Ride_Length,